top of page

 A book allows you to set out how you actually think, how you made decisions, and what you learned when things didn’t go to plan.

-That has value.
+That has real value.

 It also creates something that stands outside the current cycle.
 Most communication now is immediate and disposable.
 A serious piece of work cuts through that simply because so few people take the time to do it.